SteveTrewick/AACStreamTools/README.md

 There is basically no custom code in here, it's just a cobbling together of all the bits of API that you knew for a fact were already in the system so why can't we use them dammit!

+There are also no queues or anything internally becuase I don't know what you kids are using for that these days, so you'll have to BYO async paradigm.

+FRankly it feels like there is probably an easier way to acheive all this, but this is where I landed.
+Do, in fact, @me if you feel the urge to demostrate the super simple way I could have done it.

 Demo code of a round trip from PCM to compressed packets and back again is below.

 ## AACFormat